 (3) Compliance Demonstration:

-(a) Upon request of the Department, the owner or operator of a volatile organic compound source shall demonstrate compliance by the methods of this section or an alternative method approved by the Department.
-All tests shall be made by, or under the direction of, a person qualified by training and/or experience in the field of air pollution testing;
+(a) Upon request of DEQ, the owner or operator of a volatile organic compound source must demonstrate compliance by the methods of this section or an alternative method approved by DEQ.
+All tests must be made by, or under the direction of, a person qualified by training and/or experience in the field of air pollution testing;

-(b) A person proposing to conduct a volatile organic compound emissions test shall notify the Department of the intent to test not less than 30 days before the proposed initiation of the tests so the Department may observe the test.
-The notification shall contain the information required by, and be in a format approved by, the Department;
+(b) A person proposing to conduct a volatile organic compound emissions test must notify DEQ of the intent to test not less than 30 days before the proposed initiation of the tests so DEQ may observe the test.
+The notification must contain the information required by, and be in a format approved by, DEQ;

-(c) Test procedures to determine compliance with this rule must be approved by the Department and consistent with:
+(c) Test procedures to determine compliance with this rule must be approved by DEQ and consistent with:

 (A) EPA test Method 18, 24, or 25, 40 CFR, Part 60; or California Method ST-7;

-(B) The Department may accept, instead of ink-solvent analysis, a certification by the ink manufacturer of the composition of the ink-solvent, if supported by actual batch formulation records.
+(B) DEQ may accept, instead of ink-solvent analysis, a certification by the ink manufacturer of the composition of the ink-solvent, if supported by actual batch formulation records.
 In the event of any inconsistency between an EPA Method test and a facility's formulation data, the EPA Method test will govern.

-(d) If add-on control equipment is used, continuous monitors of the following parameters shall be installed, periodically calibrated, and operated at all times that the associated control equipment is operating:
+(d) If an add-on control device is used, continuous monitors of the following parameters must be installed, periodically calibrated, and operated at all times that the associated control device is operating:

 (A) Exhaust gas temperature of all incinerators;